TheOdinProject/curriculum/ruby/using_git_in_the_real_world.md

 ## A Git Workflow For Open Source Contribution

-Let's say you want to contribute to the web application that powers this website(check it out [here](https://github.com/TheOdinProject/theodinproject)).
-**NOTE** this is not the curriculum repo that you have been submitting your project solutions too, this is the main Odin website that pulls the files from the curriculum in.
+Let's say you want to contribute to the web application that powers this website(check it out [here](https://github.com/TheOdinProject/theodinproject)). _**NOTE**: this is not the curriculum repo that you have been submitting your project solutions too, this is the main Odin website that pulls the files from the curriculum in._

 How do you do that?
 This is a production-ready workflow that is actually used by contributors to this website.
 We'll assume here that you do not have write access to the original repository.